Parents’ Guide to Sleep

 Parents describe it as zombie walking, like sleepwalking through your day on autopilot.
 They report forgetting what they did last and struggling to make basic decisions.

-If sleeplessness lasts longer than a few weeks, Turgeon suggests getting professional help — advice from a counselor or psychologist.
-It could be a sleep disorder or possibly postpartum depression (PPD).
+If a child’s sleep issue lasts longer than a few weeks, Turgeon suggests getting professional help from a counselor or psychologist to accurately assess the situation and provide a plan for healthy sleep go-forward.